 Day 2: Tuesday 2 October, London

-We begin our tour at the British Library, the national library of the United Kingdom and the world’s largest library with over 170 million catalogued items including books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, and drawings.
-The library receives a copy of every book published in the UK and Ireland in addition to purchasing books from around the world, so adds over 3 million items to its collections every year, requiring 10km of new bookshelves.
-We will limit ourselves in this vast collection to an introduction to the historical King’s Library of King George III.
-We also take a private tour of the Centre for Conservation where the iconic treasures of the Library are treated.
+We begin our tour at the British Library, the national library of the United Kingdom and the world’s largest library, with over 170 million catalogued items including books, manuscripts, journals, newspapers, magazines, sound and music recordings, videos, play-scripts, patents, databases, maps, stamps, prints, and drawings.
+The library receives a copy of every book published in the UK and Ireland in addition to purchasing books from around the world, so adds over 3 million items to its collections every year, requiring 10 kilometres of new bookshelves.
+We will limit ourselves in this vast collection to an introduction to the historical King’s Library of King George III, given to the nation by George IV.
+Since the 1970s, this collection has been housed in the King’s Tower, designed by the new British Libraries architect, Colin St John Wilson.
+We also take a private tour of the Centre for Conservation, where the iconic treasures of the Library are treated.

 Day 3: Wednesday 3 October, London – Richmond – London

-- Ham House and Garden: incl. private library
+- Ham House and Garden, including private library

-Ham House, designed by William Samwell (1628 – 1676), is considered one of Europe’s greatest 17th century mansions.
-It has a historic collection of textiles, furniture and paintings.
+Ham House, designed by William Samwell (1628-1676), is considered one of Europe’s greatest and most authentic 17th-century mansions.
+Its almost untouched interior houses a historic collection of textiles, furniture and paintings.
 Here we visit the earliest dedicated library room to survive in a private house.
 It dates from 1675 and was installed for the Duke of Lauderdale.

 Day 4: Thursday 4 October, London

 - Westminster Abbey: Chapter House and the Queen’s Diamond Jubilee Galleries